spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/marketing/blog/release-posts/index.html.md

 1. Make sure the issue is open.
 1. Make sure the issue is not confidential.
 If you need to link to a confidential issue you will need to manually create the Release Post Item Merge Request as the [release post item generator](https://about.gitlab.com/handbook/marketing/blog/release-posts/#release-post-item-generator) does not currently create MRs from confidential issues.
 1. Update your issue or epic with content in `### Release notes` (including a docs link and image, although those can always be added/updated in the MR later) specifically having it contain both a `Description:` then a `Documentation:`.
+1. Make sure there is only plain text in the content beneath `### Release notes`.
+If there is any additional formatting, the script will fail.
 1. Make sure `devops::`, `group::`, `category:` and tier (e.g. `GitLab Core`) labels are applied
 1. Apply one of the `release post item::` scoped labels.
 This will make the generator script pick up your issue next time it runs (once per hour)